cudacoder/devutil/README.md

 #### *NOTE*
 This project is a failed attempt at wrapping all of my most frequently accessed tools and commands inside a *single* binary, written in PHP.

-It was meant to be used in order to setup a development environment using Docker, and to manage cloud resources on AWS.
+It was meant to be used in order to setup a development environment using Docker, and to manage cloud resources on AWS using the AWS SDK.

 Since there are better solutions for this type of issue (just take a look at Terraform for starters), I decided to drop this project and leave it only as a digital memory in an endless sea of repositories...